DrTimothyAldenDavis/SuiteSparse/README.md

     Mongoose    graph partitioning.
                 authors: Nuri Yeralan, Scott Kolodziej, William Hager, Tim Davis

-    metis-5.1.0 a modified version of METIS.
-See the README.txt files for details.
-                author: George Karypis; not an integral component of SuiteSparse, however.
-This is just a copy included with SuiteSparse via the open-source license provided by George Karypis
+    SuiteSparse_metis: a modified version of METIS.
+See the README.txt files for details.  author: George Karypis; not an integral component of SuiteSparse, however.
+This is a slightly modified copy included with SuiteSparse via the open-source license provided by George Karypis.

     RBio        read/write sparse matrices in Rutherford/Boeing format
                 author: Tim Davis